Corporate Governance Report

 1.2 Information regarding Corporate Governance Practices

-In 2010, AIXTRON issued a Compliance Manual which applies to all members of the Company's senior management and is the basis for the principles of the Compliance Code of Conduct.
-The Compliance Manual provides detailed explanations on the subject of compliance organization at AIXTRON and on the resulting conduct requirements applicable to the Executive Board, the Supervisory Board and the employees.
+In 2010, AIXTRON issued a Compliance Manual which applies to all members of the senior management and which is based on the principles of the Compliance Code of Conduct.
+The Compliance Manual provides detailed explanations on the compliance organization at AIXTRON and on the resulting conduct requirements applicable to the Executive Board, the Supervisory Board and the employees.
 Regular training is held for employees to reinforce these requirements.
-This manual is regularly updated to reflect amended statutory requirements and was therefore also amended in fiscal year 2014.
-Each quarter, the senior managers declare in writing that in their area of responsibility the compliance requirements of AIXTRON SE were observed.
+This manual is regularly updated to reflect amended statutory requirements and was therefore also amended in fiscal year 2015.
+The content of the manual was transferred to an e-learning platform at the end of the year.
+This makes it possible to verify on a regular basis that AIXTRON employees are aware of and understand the requirements.
+Each quarter, the senior managers declare in writing that the compliance requirements of AIXTRON SE were observed in their area of responsibility.
 If the Compliance Manual has been updated, they also declare that they will take note of the updated version and follow and communicate its contents within their area of responsibility.
+Management principles were defined for the company's senior managers which include what is required of managers when dealing with employees.

-Furthermore, AIXTRON has established a Vendor Code of Conduct, which defines ethical, moral and legal standards in connection with the purchase and use of what are known as conflict minerals (gold, tantalum, tungsten, tin) within the AIXTRON supply chain.
-The key content of this code includes information on U.S. rules regarding the use of conflict minerals, the process of due diligence on the supply chain, the expectations for supply chain partners and suppliers and the consequences in the event of non-compliance.
-The complete text of the Vendor Code of Conduct can be accessed on the AIXTRON website in the Investor/Corporate Governance area.
+Furthermore, AIXTRON has established a Vendor Code of Conduct, which defines ethical, moral and legal standards related to the purchase and use of what are known as conflict minerals (gold, tantalum, tungsten and tin) within the AIXTRON supply chain.
+The code includes information on U.S. rules regarding the use of conflict minerals, the process of due diligence in the supply chain, the expectations for supply chain partners and suppliers and the consequences in the event of non-compliance.
+The complete text of the Vendor Code of Conduct can be accessed on the AIXTRON website in the Investor/Corporate Governance section under "Conflict Minerals Regulations".

 1.3 Executive Board and Supervisory Board Operating Procedures; Composition and Mode of Operation of Committees

-As a European company (Societas Europaea), AIXTRON SE is subject not only to the German Stock Corporation Act, but also to the superordinate European SE regulations (SE-Regelungen) and the German SE Implementation Act (SE-Ausführungsgesetz).
+As a European company (Societas Europaea), AIXTRON SE is subject not only to the German Stock Corporation Act, but also to the superordinate European SE regulations and the German SE Implementation Act.
 The Company has a dual management and supervisory structure consisting of an Executive Board and a Supervisory Board.

-As in previous years, the Executive Board and the Supervisory Board worked closely together throughout 2014 for the benefit of the Company.
-The common goal is the return to profitability.
+As in previous years, the Executive Board and the Supervisory Board worked closely together throughout 2015 for the benefit of the Company.
+The common goal continues to be the return to profitability.

 |Name||Position||First Appointment||End of Term|